logchange/hofund/README.md

 management.endpoints.web.exposure.include=prometheus
 ```

+To define basic information about our application in hofund metric we need some configuration.
 For maven project add to your `application.properties` following entries, but you can define it as you wish:

 ```properties